Frequently Asked Questions

 - Include financial charges such as tax, depreciation, and interest during construction

-We will also, by March 2016, be integrating our dispatch simulation model (SyDIS).
+We are also planning an integration with our dispatch simulation model (SyDIS).
 SyDIS simulates the way power plants are dispatched in an electricity system to meet demand.
 The model takes assumptions about hourly demand, and the power plants that are available to serve that demand, and forecasts it on an hourly basis for as many years as the user specifies.
 SyDIS outputs can be used to determine the capacity factors of plants in LCoE-z.